praneethsonu/aws-serverless-geoserver-infrastructure/How to get started/2. Configure Geoserver/README.md

    - Target Group: Select Use an existing Target Group then select HOLGEOTG from the target group name drop down.
    - Health Check Grace Period: 300
 ![Screenshot 2024-11-07 220213](https://github.com/user-attachments/assets/b18e5a74-f533-4dec-b883-39a511276919)
 6. Scroll down to the Service Auto scaling area.
-Select Use service auto scaling and enter the following:
+Select Use service auto-scaling and enter the following:
-   - Minium Number of tasks: 2
+   - Minimum Number of tasks: 2
    - Maximum Number of Tasks: 9
    - Policy Name: HOLscalepolicy
    - ECS Service Metric: ECSServiceAverageCPUUtilization